 Since 2007, the Snohomish County Marine Resources Committee has coordinated the Snohomish County Mussel Watch Program.
 The goal of this program is to obtain current information on the relative concentrations of the chemical contaminants in the nearshore waters of Snohomish County.
 Through the Mussel Watch program, mussels are sampled by volunteers and sent to a laboratory for tissue analysis.

-In 2010, the MRC worked with regional project partners from Washington Department of Fish and Wildlife (WDFW) and Washington Sea Grant on the regional expansion of the Mussel Watch program.
+In 2010 and 2012, the MRC worked with regional project partners from Washington Department of Fish and Wildlife (WDFW) and Washington Sea Grant on the regional expansion of the Mussel Watch program.
 The expansion project modeled Snohomish County’s Mussel Watch program using citizen scientists for mussel collections.
 Mussels were successfully sampled at over 25 sites across Western Washington by citizen scientists from local volunteer groups and WDFW.

 The report detailing the successful regional expansion of the Mussel Watch Program is available from WDFW.
-Click here to view the publication.
+View the publication

 These photos capture changes in mussel recruitment.
 Over time such photo series can be used to monitor cycles in conspicuous intertidal biota.
 Photo series could be used to help better understand the interannual variations in mussel populations that Mussel Watch volunteers have observed at Snohomish County Mussel Watch sites.